babelroom/LinPhoneGap/README.md

 This is a challenging task.
 Start at linphone.org

-This is a preliminary implementation refactored from a larger project.
+This is a preliminary implementation refactored from a working project.
+At this point we've not taken this refactored code forward to build a working app.
 Useful as a reference or starting point for your own plugin.
 YMMV.

+If there's interest we'll commit more time to enhancing and maintaining this.

 Usage